Juanjo Larrotcha is an ultra distance runner who continues to excel in the most demanding of races well into middle age.

 The Spanish runner has taken an incredible 17 overall victories in trail and ultra-trail races.
 They include a win at the 2017 Nepalese Annapurna 100 km race, which includes over 5500 metres of height gain.
 In 2021 he travelled to Costa Rica and won the Volcano 100 miles.

 He’s also competed at the worldwide top level races.
 In 2015 he 10th finished overall at the 120 km TDS and in 2016 15th overall at Ultra Trail de Mont Blanc.
 In 2017 he was 3rd vet and 21st overall at UTMB, and two years later 35th overall and 2nd master.
-Juanjo has 50 podium places in Spain and around the world.
+Juanjo has over 50 podium places in Spain and around the world.

 Turning vegan in August 2019, Juanjo had been almost vegan for four years.
 He admits he “broke the rules from time to time” between 2015 and 2019.

 “My main motivation to become vegan is related to health, environmental and animal compassion issues” Juanjo told Great Vegan Athletes in 2021.
 “I’m fully convinced that a vegan world would be a better world in many aspects, so I try to do my bit.
 This is the end of a personal growth process that involves the way I feed myself and how this nutrition influences my overall health, athletic performance and peace of mind.
 It is great to know that you are not contributing to animal suffering.”

 - In 2015 10th overall at the 120 km TDS